TwigYT/For-The-Farmers/README.md

 2. You can find a guide to Farmer's Delight [here](https://github.com/vectorwing/FarmersDelight/wiki/Getting-Started).

 3. Here is a list of mods to explore while you are playing.
 This is not the mod list of the entire project.
-For the list of mods, go to the
+For the list of mods, go to the [versions](https://modrinth.com/modpack/for-the-farmers/versions) tab.
 <details>
 <summary>Mods to keep in mind</summary>